• Skip to primary navigation

 Why This Recipe Works?

-• It's healthy, full of nutrition and extremely delicious.
+• Roasted pumpkin soup is healthy, full of nutrition, and extremely delicious.

-• A grteat way to use up leftover pumpkin after Halloween.
+• This easy vegan pumpkin soup recipe is a great way to use up leftover pumpkins after Halloween.

-• Red pepper - It adds bright orange colour to the soup and goes perfectly with the sweet taste of pumpkin.
-Use romano, bell or any sweet pepper.
+• Red pepper - It adds a bright orange color to the soup and goes perfectly with the sweet taste of pumpkin.
+Use romano, bell, or any sweet pepper.

 • Thyme - A great aromatic herb that complements the pumpkin soup perfectly.
 You can replace it with oregano or rosemary.
 Discard the thyme stalk before blitzing or just use the leaves.

-Autumn Squash Soup is very easy to make, however, you need to follow a few simple steps to achieve the best results:
+Autumn Pumpkin Soup is very easy to make and you need to follow a few simple steps to achieve the best results:

 Roast the Vegetables

-Roasting the vegetables bring the sweetness out of them as well as intensifies the flavour.
+Roasting the vegetables brings the sweetness out of them as well as intensifies the flavor.

-And lastly, Place the tray in the oven and roast the vegetables for 35 to 40 minutes or until the pumpkin pieces are soft and slightly caramelised.
+Place the tray in the oven and roast the vegetables for 35 to 40 minutes or until the pumpkin pieces are soft and slightly caramelized.

 roasted vegetables for pumpkin soup